Food Establishment Inspection Program

 Inspections are conducted to verify that the establishments are operating in compliance with the requirements of the Food Code.
-The most recent routine inspection scores for Palatine’s food establishments can be found by clicking here
+View the most recent routine inspection scores for Palatine's food establishments.

 There are three food establishment categories as defined by the Food Code.
 Please see the information below which further defines each category.
 The following is a schedule of the annual routine inspections which is based on the category.

 - Category I Facilities are inspected 3 times per year.

 - Category II Facilities are inspected 2 times per year